 Freny is recording her first classical music album, working on a dance drama about Yashodhara (Buddha’s wife) and curating a festival celebrating the life and art of the Sufi heroine of WorldWar Two Noor Inayat Khan.
 In addition to this she teaches yoga on a one-to-one basis in the classical style of Patanjali.

 Freny was seen in 2021 in the leading role in new play Our White Skoda, touring the UK for Eastern Angles theatre company.
 Being of Zoroastrian extraction, she is able to play as native both Indian and Middle Eastern roles.

-Sign up today to The Marylebone Theatre's mailing list to get exclusive news and 10% off ticket prices.
+Sign up to The Marylebone Theatre's mailing list to get exclusive news.